kognise/obsidian-aviation/FAR/Volume 3/K Administrative regulations/0193 Protection of voluntarily submitted information.md

 \(b\) *Designation.* The FAA issues a written order designating information provided under this section as protected under this part.
 The FAA designates the information as protected under this part if the FAA—

-\(1\) Makes the findings as §193.7; and
+\(1\) Makes the findings as [[Volume 3/K Administrative regulations/0193 Protection of voluntarily submitted information.md#§193.7   What does it mean for the FAA to designate information as protected?|§193.7]]; and

-\(2\) Finds that there is an immediate safety or security need to obtain the information without carrying out the procedures in §193.11 of this part.
+\(2\) Finds that there is an immediate safety or security need to obtain the information without carrying out the procedures in [[Volume 3/K Administrative regulations/0193 Protection of voluntarily submitted information.md#§193.11   What is the notice procedure?|§193.11]] of this part.

 \(c\) *Time limit.* Except as provided in paragraphs (c)(1) and (c)(2) of this section, no designation under this section continues in effect for more than 60 days after the date of designation.
 Information provided during the time the designation was in effect remains protected under this part.
 Information provided that the designation ceases to be in effect is not protected under this part.
 The designation remains in effect for more than 60 days if—

-\(1\) The procedures to designate such information under §193.11(a) have been initiated, or
+\(1\) The procedures to designate such information under [[Volume 3/K Administrative regulations/0193 Protection of voluntarily submitted information.md#§193.11   What is the notice procedure?|§193.11]](a) have been initiated, or

 \(2\) There is an ongoing enforcement or criminal investigation, in which case the designation may continue until the investigation is completed.

 \(d\) *Amendment of designation.* The FAA may amend a designation under this section using the procedures in paragraphs (a) and (b) of this section.

-\(e\) *Withdrawal of designation.* The FAA may withdraw a designation under this section at any time the FAA finds that continuation does not meet the elements of §193.7, or if the requirements of the designation are not met.
+\(e\) *Withdrawal of designation.* The FAA may withdraw a designation under this section at any time the FAA finds that continuation does not meet the elements of [[Volume 3/K Administrative regulations/0193 Protection of voluntarily submitted information.md#§193.7   What does it mean for the FAA to designate information as protected?|§193.7]], or if the requirements of the designation are not met.
 The FAA withdraws the designation by notifying the person in writing that the designation is withdrawn.
 The withdrawal is effective on the date of receipt of the notice or such later date as the notice may state.
 Information provided during the time the designation was in effect remains protected under this part.
 Information provided after the withdrawal is effective is not protected under this part.

 ### §193.15   What FAA officials exercise the authority of the Administrator under this part?